lucasromerodb/lucasromerodb/README.md

 > I used to be an industrial designer some time ago.
 But I loved the digital world and luckily I found my passion in programming.
 Maybe what I liked was to build products, now I have the opportunity to be digital and be in many places at the same time instantly.

 My real name is Lucas Romero Di Benedetto but just call me Luke.
 Besides programming, my other two passions are making 3D Art or drawings and play videogames (I'm a The Legend of Zelda fan).
 What about my job?
-I love exchange knowledge and experience with oters and find a way to motivate teams.
+I love to exchange knowledge and experience with oters and find a way to motivate teams.
 That's why I'm a member of a mentorship program at Aerolab.
 Improve development process are really important for me, combining this interests and skills I feel responsible to write documentations, proposing conventions or setting code-quality recomendations and make the way more easy to others every time I have the opportunity 🤗

 ### Currently working on